Team-BHP > The Indian Car Scene

 You need to be on your to toes when it comes to service.
 The showroom isn't interested in selling them either, I think the company is focused on commercial same alone.
 A Thar is easier to buy and maintain.

-avira_tk is online now (2) Thanks
+avira_tk is offline (2) Thanks

 Old 24th January 2021, 11:05 #99